braintripping/cljs-live/README.md

 But what is not easy is _dependency management_ in this new environment.
 In traditional Clojure, the compiler knows how to search the current `classpath` to find source files.
 But what happens in a browser, where there is no classpath?
 How do we make dependencies available in this new environment?

 This is where `cljs-live` steps in.
+There are two main parts.

+### Part I: create dependency bundles.

-`cljs-live` consists of two main parts.
-First, there is a bundler script (`bundle.sh`).
-Given a file containing dependency information (see the example `live-deps.clj` file), the bundle script does the following:
+Given a file containing dependency information (see the example `live-deps.clj` file), here is our task:

+1. Compile all ClojureScript files in provided :source-paths
+2. Based on the transitive dependencies of the `:entry` and ``:provided` namespaces you specify, figure out what to include in the bundle:
+   - analysis caches for all :entry namespaces (transit-encoded)
+   - precompiled javascript files for macros and other non-:provided namespaces
+   - a list of all `:provided` namespaces for each bundle.
- 1. Calculates all of the dependent namespaces, transitively
+3. Emit a single JSON object with all of the above info
- 2. Finds source files for all of these dependencies
- 3. Precompiles the source files into JavaScript
- 4. Emits a file containing a JSON object with all the precompiled javascript, as well as analysis caches for these files (you can't use precompiled CLJS with the self-hosted compiler without including these caches)
- 5. Copies all of the original source files into the same directory (useful for source lookups, later)
+4. Copy the original source files for every :entry and :provided namespace into another directory (useful for lookups later)

+### Part II: consume dependency bundles in the browser.

 The second part of `cljs-live` is a small library of functions for use _in the browser_.

-These include two functions in `cljs-live.compiler`:
+There are two important functions in `cljs-live.compiler` that probably everyone using this tool would use:

 * `load-bundles!` downloads precompiled bundles created by the bundle script, and merges them into a single local cache (kind of like a fake 'classpath').
 * `load-fn` can then be passed as the :load function to `cljs.js` eval/compile functions, and will correctly resolve namespaces to the precompiled sources in the bundle cache.

-That's all you need, if you want to retain full control over the eval/compile process.
-But if you want a smoother experience, we also provide some eval-related functions in `cljs-live.eval`:
+There are also functions in `cljs-live.eval` that make it easy to manage the eval/compile process:

 * `eval-str` evaluates all of the forms in a given string and returns the last result
 * `eval` evaluates a single form

-The `eval-str` and `eval` in `cljs-live` have some additional functionality over what you find in `cljs.js`:
+These functions do the same thing as what you find in `cljs.js`, but with some extras:

 - Source mapping: the default `cljs.js` does not expose source maps from `eval`, so you have to perform an intermediate `compile` to get this information.
 We give this to you in one step.
 - Error positions: when an error is encountered, we use source-maps to find its position in the original source file, which was also emitted (separately) from the bundler.